feulix/userscript-jira-link-bug-workaround/readme.md

 2. Enable extension in Safari > Preferences > Extensions
 3. Hit the `</>` button in the toolbar
 4. Create a new Userscript by hitting the + button at the top left of the window
-5. Paste the code below
+5. Paste the code from [here](https://github.com/feulix/userscript-jira-link-bug-workaround/raw/main/userscript-jira-link-bug-workaround.user.js)
 6. Hit Save
 7. ??
 8. Profit!